zerolawtech/ZAP-Tech/docs/issuing-entity.rst

           raise VirtualMachineError(e)
         VirtualMachineError: VM Exception while processing transaction: revert Sender restricted: Issuer

-.. method:: IssuingEntity.setTokenRestriction(address _token, bool _allowed)
+.. method:: IssuingEntity.setTokenRestriction(address _token, bool _permitted)

     Restricts or permits transfers of a token.
 When a token is restricted, only the issuer may perform transfers.